 7. Master warning: A triangular caution symbol may come up for a variety of reasons, from low fuel to a door ajar to an error with the all-wheel drive system.
 Luckily, this symbol is always accompanied by a detailed message in the vehicle information display.

 8. Malfunction indicator: Seeing an outline of an engine lit up indicates a potential issue with the vehicle’s emissions control system.
 If you’re not low on gas and the gas cap is secured tightly, this is most likely the case.
-Proceed with caution and get your Rogue to a Nissan dealer.
+Proceed with caution and get your Rogue to a service center.

 9. Power steering: A steering wheel and exclamation symbol appearing together indicates that there’s an issue with the vehicle’s power steering system.
 Without this vital system, it will be more challenging to steer the vehicle.
 Have it looked at by a professional ASAP.